How far in advance should we book? How many clients do you take on?

-Yes I do! several of them in fact, depending on the location and date.
-These are photographers whom I trust and whose work I greatly respect.
-I would use a back-up in case of a family emergency or if two birth were happening at the same time.
+Yes I do!
+I always work with a reliable back up photographer, Jill from This Is Family.
+This is a photographer whom I trust and whose work I greatly respect.
+I would use a back-up in case of a family emergency or if two births were happening at the same time.
 Depending on the situation the back up photographer might come for a couple hours or be with you the entire birth.
 We can chat more about back-up photographers at our meeting, at which time you can request to meet her as well.

-Do I need to talk to my doctor to see if he/she will allow a birth photographer?
+Do I need to talk to my provider to see if he/she will allow a birth photographer?

-YES!
-It is your responsibility to make sure your doctor and hospital will allow photography during your labor and delivery.
+It is your responsibility to make sure your provider and hospital will allow photography during your labor and delivery.
 If you are having a homebirth I can assure you that birth photography will be welcome.

 What if I go into labor at 2am..will you be there?

 Yes!
 I will!
 Working together means I am committed to being at your birth and will be on call 24/7 from 37 weeks until baby arrives.
 Once labor begins I will clear any obligations and join you around the time you are in active labor.
 We will stay in communication during early labor so that we can asses the best time for me to come

 Will you post my photos online?